 Try these from TAN Books:

-You'll find that all the Catholic homeschools recommend daily Mass and the Rosary.
+You'll find that all the Catholic homeschools recommend daily Mass, if possible, and the family Rosary.

 A Practical Commentary on Holy Scripture (Amazon), Most Rev. Frederick Justus Knecht, D.D.